Year of Call:

-Advised a large scale waste management business on how to overcome EA criminal investigations to in order to obtain an environmental permit.
+Advised a large-scale waste management business on how to overcome EA criminal investigations in order to obtain an environmental permit.

 Re NPR 2017

-Appeared in a precedent setting appeal against EA’S powers to refuse an accredit and waste re-processor pursuant to the Producer Responsibility Regulations.
+Appeared in a precedent setting appeal against EA’S powers to refuse an accredited waste re-processor pursuant to the Producer Responsibility Regulations.

 Re A Very Large Transport Undertaking 2016

 Provided advice to a very large transport company on the application of environmental law to a complex and high value commercial dispute.
 Working with a team of specialist lawyers, advice was decisive in achieving a substantial settlement of part of the dispute.

 EA v Mann Waste Management Co and Director Snaresbrook CC 2016